tomkerkhove/promitor/docs/configuration/v1.x/metrics/index.md

   interval defined in `metricDefaults.aggregation.interval` with a new interval
 - `resources` - An array of one or more resources to get metrics for.
 The fields required vary depending on the `resourceType` being created, and are documented for each resource.

-All resources support an optional `resourceGroupName` to allow the global resource group to be overridden.
+All resources provide the capability to override the default Azure metadata:

+- `subscriptionId` - Changes the subscription id to which the resource belongs. _(Overrides `azureMetadata.subscriptionId`)_
+- `resourceGroupName` - Changes the resource group that contains resource.
+(Overrides `azureMetadata.resourceGroupName`)

 Additionally, the following fields are optional: